celsobessa/veritate/README-EN.md

 Initially, the project will be comprised by an [Crawler/Indexer](#crawler-indexer), [Public Index API](public-index-api) and [Aggregator](aggregator-search).

+> If you understand brazilian portuguese, thhere is a *[Wiki](https://github.com/celsobessa/veritate/wiki)* with more in-depth information

 ### Veritate Overview

 ![A Diagram with Veritate Inatiative Overview 0.1.0](images/veritate-overview-diagram-0.1.0.png)